matarillo/PreciseCalc/doc/PreciseCalc.ConstructiveReal.Sign().md

 In the `0` case, this will not terminate correctly; typically it
 will run until it exhausts memory.
 If the two constructive reals may be equal, the one or two argument
-version of signum should be used.
+version of Sign should be used.